Preparing food without power

 During an emergency, cooking and eating habits change to fit the situation.
 You may not have a refrigerator or a stove and your water supply may be limited.
 In addition, health risks from contaminated or spoiled food may increase.
 When preparing food, consider the following:

 Consider the cooking time and safe internal cooking temperature as measured by a food thermometer.
 For example, ground beef needs to reach 160 degrees F. Poultry should be cooked to 165 F for doneness.
-If there is limited fuel for cooking, choose food which cooks quickly, or serve no-cook food.
+If there is limited fuel for cooking, choose food which cooks quickly, or serve food you don't have to cook.

 Prepare only what you need for one meal